About the profile areas

 The Brisbane LGA is a growing residential area, with substantial rural, industrial, recreational and parkland areas.
 The Brisbane LGA encompasses a total land area of about 1,367 square kilometres, including coastline, waterways, islands, national parks and state forests.

-The Brisbane LGA is served by the Gateway Motorway, the Ipswich Motorway, the Logan Motorway, the Pacific Motorway, the Western Freeway, the Bradfield Highway, the Centenary Highway, Beaudesert Road, Gympie Road and numerous railway lines, ferries and
+The Brisbane LGA is served by the Gateway Motorway, the Ipswich Motorway, the Logan Motorway, the Pacific Motorway, the Western Freeway, the Bradfield Highway, the Centenary Highway, Beaudesert Road, Gympie Road and numerous railway lines, ferries and buses.

 Major features of the Brisbane LGA include the Brisbane River, Brisbane CBD, numerous shopping centres and retail areas, Brisbane Airport, Port of Brisbane, Enoggera Reservoir, Tingalpa Reservoir, Lake Manchester, Central Queensland University, Griffith University, University of Queensland, Queensland University of Technology, Southbank Institute of Technology, Bremer Institute of TAFE, Brisbane North Institute of TAFE, Metropolitan South Institute of TAFE, SkillsTech Australia, Australian Catholic University, Brisbane Convention & Exhibition Centre, Brisbane Entertainment Centre, Museum of Brisbane, Brisbane Powerhouse, Conrad Treasury Casino, Government House, Parliament House, Queensland Art Gallery, Queensland Maritime Museum, Queensland Performing Arts Centre, D'Aguilar National Park (including Mount Coot-tha Forest Park), Boondall Wetlands, Brisbane Koala Bushlands, City Botanic Gardens (Mianjin), Minnippi Parklands, Roma Street Parkland, South Bank Parklands, Toohey Forest Park, Fort Lytton National Park, Moreton Island, Moreton Island National Park, St Helena Island National Park, D'Aguilar National Park, Manly Boat Harbour, Albion Park Paceway, Belmont Shooting Complex, Deagon Racecourse Training Complex, Doomben Racecourse, Eagle Farm Racecourse, Queen Elizabeth II Jubilee Sporting Centre (ANZ Stadium and Queensland Sports & Athletics Centre), Sleeman Sports Complex, State Hockey Centre, State Tennis Centre, Suncorp Stadium (Lang Park), The Gabba (Brisbane Cricket Ground) and various hospitals.